Mass Effect; Chronicles of a Soldier

 'An observation deck; it's an operating room.'
 I thought numbly, still trying to get my bearings.
 'Have to get moving.
 Can't stay here.'

 'Not now.
 Focus.
 Worry about it later.'
-I looked around again, and finally found the door.
-It was already open, a pair of large, sliding doors.
-'Great...
+I looked around again, finally locating the door.
+It was already open; a pair of large, sliding automatic doors.
+'Great.
 Not my lucky day.'

 One step at a time.
 My body was starting to lose the numbness, and I no longer felt that biting cold.

 A hall, with a flight of stairs on one side and a dead end on the other.
 It was as white as the other room, with one exception.
-Along the walls, were several spatters of blood that had seeped to the floor.
+All along the walls were several spatters of blood that had seeped to the floor.
 I could even see distinct handprints on some of them.
 The door looked as though it were forced open, with gouges in the metal, as well.

 'Forward area cl- Wait.
 Bodies.'